Want to learn Kotlin for Android?

 I’m an official Kotlin Certified trainer by JetBrains, which means that the quality of my training has been verified by the company that created the language.

 Kotlin is the the way to go for App development in Android

 - The language created by Jetbrains is powerful, simple and versatile.

 - It allows you to avoid many of the obstacles that you will find in Java, thanks to the application of new concepts such as functional programming, lambdas or data classes.

-This means that the demand for Kotlin developers is imminent, and you know about the first-movers advantage.
+This means that the demand for Kotlin developers is imminent, and the number of jobs that require Kotlin is growing exponentially.